dsc-cmt/cmt-statemachine/README.md

 public interface StateMachine<S, E> extends Visitable {
     ...
     /**
-     * generate plantUml state diagram.
+     * generate plantuml.txt which is used to generate the state diagram.
      */
     void generatePlantUML();
 }